 National Standards Authority of Ireland

 In June 2014 ISO 9001:2008 certification was granted to Ordnance Survey Ireland by NSAI (National Standards Authority of Ireland).
+The updated certification I.S.
+EN ISO 9001:2015 extends to 10th June 2023.
 This is in respect of a particular technical flowline within the Remote Sensing & Geodesy Area, together with the associated management and support services that fall within the scope of the certification (please see online certificates for both Dublin HQ and Ennis Regional Office for detail of scope).

 The year long process involved ISO 9001 training delivered by an outside consultancy firm, defining a quality policy, writing up a quality manual, setting out standard operating procedures, drawing up quality forms, constructing an internal ISO portal, delivering staff awareness training and carrying out internal audits.
 This was followed by a two stage external audit process carried out by a NSAI auditor which resulted in the aforementioned certification.